AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

 )
 ```

-Dryrun locally validates the repo structure and tests if inference result can be successfully returned.
+Dryrun locally validates the repo structure and tests to ensure that an inference result can be successfully returned.

 ## Step 4: Create an inference API with one-line code